wadewilliams/wadewilliams/README.md

 ## Preferred Working Style

+- I do my best focused knowledge work in the mornings.
+I try to reserve this time for code.
+- I'm usually mulling through random things in the afternoon.
+- I can make morning meetings but I prefer meetings in the afternoon for the above reasons.
-I'm usually trying to get focused work done in the morning, and I'm usually mulling through random things in the afternoon.
-I have 2 children and they occupy my non-working hour.
+- I have 2 children and they occupy my non-working hour.

 All that being said I'm adicted to slack and I am mostly online all the time and almost impatient for someone to say something in slack so I can think and respond.

+## Flaws

-I am **_hard on issues_**.
-If something sucks, I will say it.
-I **do not** aim to be hard on people.
+- I am **_hard on issues_**.
+If something sucks, I will say so, and it's possible that it will not be said cordially.
+- My wit is ascerbic and humor is dry.
+People are usually confused whether or not I'm serious in certain scenarios.
+- In these scenarios I am intentionally unclear about my take on the issue because I want people to think for themselves and come to their own conclusions.
+- I **do not** aim to be hard on people.
 If I come off as being abbraisive, it's not intentional.
 Keep reading.

 ## What Motivates Me